 The world is a complicated place with risks emerging at every conceivable turn.
 Anticipating, planning and responding to these changes and risks are critical to the longevity of any operation.
 Big data has proved to be helpful across the risk management spectrum, providing early visibility to potential risks, helping to quantify the exposure to risks and potential losses, and helping to expedite the response to major changes.

-Big data-powered risk models have proved their benefit across a range of industry applications, from customer and market risks to challenges emerging from government shutdowns to natural disasters.
+Risk models based on big data have proved their benefit across a range of industry applications, from customer and market risks to challenges emerging from government shutdowns to natural disasters.
 Companies can digest information from a wide range of disparate data sources and synthesize that information to provide greater situational awareness and understanding of how to allocate resources to deal with emerging threats.

 - Supply chain management and logistics firms have been particularly adept at using big data to help identify and mitigate potential risks.
 From closures that can result in supply shortages to unexpected demands due to natural disasters or pandemic-induced changes in buying behavior, supply chain and logistics firms have used big data to understand how best to apply limited resources to mitigate these evolving risks.
 In addition, security companies, both physical and cybersecurity firms, are making increased use of big data to inform their threat and risk assessments and thus mitigate new and evolving risks.